DanielFloeter/category-archives-block/readme.txt

 2. The archive displayed as a list with post counts and the archive displayed as a pulldown of years without post counts.

 == Changelog ==

+= 1.0.2 - December 08th 2023 =
+* Bugfix Html for lists not valide

 = 1.0.1 - July 30th 2023 =
 * Add option to adapt the title on archives pages